Sign The Independent’s petition calling for climate crisis action

 The Independent has launched a petition calling on world leaders to take meaningful action on the climate crisis immediately.

 We believe the world can’t afford to wait for action to tackle the climate emergency and we want global leaders at the Cop26 UN climate summit to agree on securing global net zero by mid-century and keeping the 1.5C target from Paris within reach.
+(Scroll down to sign the petition)

 And you can join us by signing our petition which also calls for leaders to tackle the climate emergency and biodiversity crisis as one, ensuring efforts to protect and restore nature are at the heart of methods to stop global heating.